-Psychotherapist, Social Scientist, and Blogger in Los Angeles, California
+Psychotherapist, Social Scientist, and Blogger in Encino, CA, USA

-He was a counselor on the staff of New York Institute of Technology.
+He has worked as a counselor on the staff of New York Institute of Technology.
 Moving to Los Angeles in 1970, he became Director of the Hillel Foundation at Los Angeles City College.
-He spent several additional years training at The Gestalt Therapy Institute of Los Angeles.
 In 1980, he opened his private practice, with offices in Beverly Hills and San Dimas, CA. He has staffed at Glendale Memorial Medical Center, Glendale, CA; and Queen of the Valley Hospital, West Covina, CA. He has also been an instructor at University of La Verne, La Verne, CA.

 Mr. Steinhaus has also been active in professional affairs.
 He chaired the board of directors of the non-profit educational foundation: "Eureka: The California Computerized Career Counseling Project".
 He created the training program for the Educational Commission for Foreign Trained Medics through the AMA.

 He has been the president of the Southern California Psychotherapy Association, the founder of The California Mental Health Counselors Association, and a national leader in The American Mental Health Counselors Association.
 He served on the board of directors of the American Counselors Association.
 He was elected to three terms (nine years) as Chair of The National Commission for the Certification of Clinical Mental Health Counselors; the certifying body of the American Mental Health Counselors Association; now called the Clinical Mental Health Counselors division of The National Board of Certified Counselors.

 After a catastrophic stroke, near death experience and many years of rehabilitation he feels ready to face the new challenges of aging.